sharafdin/better-react-js-code-snippet-extension/README.md

+# This extension is no longer maintained and has been discontinued.

 # Better React JS Code Snippet

 This extension helps you to write ReactJs 10x faster.